Angioplasty - Medical Condition

 Sometimes, circumstances will make the choice for you.
 People with many severe blockages, multiple coronary blockages, or those who have diabetes may be better off with CABG.
 Also, most hospitals don’t perform angioplasty if there are several major arteries blocked.
 This is because angioplasty temporarily blocks the artery completely when the balloon is inflated.
 If the other arteries are also blocked, this could trigger a heart attack.
 However, if you’re over 80 years of age or have other serious medical problems, you may be considered too vulnerable for the trauma of open-heart surgery.
 In that case, angioplasty may be a more attractive option, no matter how many arteries are blocked.

-Angioplasty is safer than bypass surgery.
+In most cases, angioplasty is safer than bypass surgery.
 Less than 1% of people die from complications of angioplasty.
-Non-fatal serious complications occur in 1% to 5% of people who undergo this procedure.
+Non-fatal serious complications occur in around 5% of people who undergo this procedure .
 These complications include: